 Hank Bauer was fired in September and replaced by third-base coach John McNamara, who had been Fingers’ manager at Birmingham in 1967.
-Under McNamara, Fingers got 19 starts and made 26 relief appearances, posting a 7-9 record.
+Under McNamara in 1970, Fingers got 19 starts and made 26 relief appearances, posting a 7-9 record.

 The A’s won 101 games that year to win the American League’s West Division by 16 games over the second-place Kansas City Royals, but were swept by the Baltimore Orioles in the American League Championship Series.
 Fingers appeared in two games in the series, allowing two runs in 2 1/3 innings of work.

 Beginning with 1972, the A’s won three straight World Series.
 Over that three-year span, in a time when the semiautomatic ninth-inning closer was not as much of a fixture as it became two decades later, Fingers had 61 saves and a 27-22 won-lost record with an ERA of 2.34.
 In each of those years, he pitched between 111 and 126 innings –numbers unheard of among closers of the 21st century.
-He made the American League All-Star team in each of those years.
+He made the American League All-Star team in 1973 and 1974.

 After the 1972 season Finley sent Fingers a contract calling for a $1,000 raise for 1973.
 Fingers phoned Finley to argue about the contract.
 Finley would not budge, so Fingers slammed down the receiver and vowed never to talk to Finley again.
 He hired agent Jerry Kapstein to represent him in future negotiations with Finley and kept his word never to speak to Finley again.

-In each of the three seasons from 1974 to 1976, Fingers pitched in at least 70 games, leading the league in appearances in74 and75.
+In each of the three seasons from 1974 to 1976, Fingers pitched in at least 70 games, leading the league in appearances in 1974 and 1975.
 During that span, he saved 62 games for Oakland and had a better than 3-to-1 strikeout-to-walk ratio.